-The PI will permit study-related centralized monitoring visits by representatives of the CIBMTR or designees, and regulatory inspection(s) (e.g., FDA) to ensure proper conduct of the study and compliance with all FDA safety reporting requirements.
+The PI will permit study-related remote and/or centralized monitoring visits by representatives of the CIBMTR or designees, and regulatory inspection(s) (e.g., FDA) to ensure proper conduct of the study and compliance with all FDA safety reporting requirements.
 Access must be provided to source documents, data collection forms, consent and assent forms, and any other study documents.